restfulapi/restful-api/README.md

 The restful-api plugin is an implementation designed to conform to the Ellucian API Strategy Document.
 It is not intended to implement all optional features of the Document.
 It is not intended to provide support for multiple ways to accomplish the same requirements; in general, it implements the recommended approaches specified in the document.

 ##Installation
 The recommended approach is to install the plugin as a git submodule.
-(Follow the rules for Banner XE on installing plugins as submodules.)
+Another option is to use a Maven repository.

+###Git submodule
 The plugin repo is located at ssh://git@devgit1/framework/plugins/restful-api.git.
 Releases will be tagged as release-x.y.
+For those familiar with Banner XE development please follow the rules for Banner XE on installing plugins as submodules.

+In general, add the submodule to your Grails application:

+        projects/restful_test_app (master)$ git submodule add ssh://git@devgit1/framework/plugins/restful-api.git plugins/restful-api.git
+        Cloning into 'plugins/restful-api.git'...
+        remote: Counting objects: 1585, done.
+        remote: Compressing objects: 100% (925/925), done.
+        remote: Total 1585 (delta 545), reused 309 (delta 72)
+        Receiving objects: 100% (1585/1585), 294.45 KiB | 215 KiB/s, done.
+        Resolving deltas: 100% (545/545), done.

+Add the in-place plugin definition to BuildConfig.groovy:

+        grails.plugin.location.'restful-api' = "plugins/restful-api.git"

+###Maven
 If you cannot use the recommended approach, you can also use the plugin via grail's dependency management.

 To do so, define a new repository in your project's BuildConfig.groovy repositories section: